-Line 3 - Include on line 3 only gains used in figuring the amounts entered in column (g) for Form 4797.
+Line 3 - Include on line 3 only gains used in figuring the amounts entered in column (g) for Form 4797 or on Form 4684, line 31 or line 38a.
 You cannot net loss transactions against gain transactions.

-Line 7 - If the corporation has both farm and non-farm income, include in line 7 only the gross profit attributable to farming activities (see Definitions of farming on the front page).
+Line 7 - If the corporation has both farm and non-farm income, include in line 7 only the gross profit attributable to farming activities (see Definitions of farming on page 1).
 In this situation, it may be helpful if the corporation completes a pro-forma federal Schedule F (Form 1040), to determine its gross profit (income) from farming.